Mahniba/Dog-image-classifier/README.md

+#First project for udacity

-here is the first project for the AWS scholarship. using python libaries, we identify different dog breeds and classify them
+Here is the first project for the AWS scholarship. using python libaries, we identify different dog breeds and classify them